sadekbaroudi/vik/README.md

 When designing a module, please ensure that you include pull up resistors, since the guidelines state that the keyboard pcb is not responsible for it.

 It may be tempting to use the I2C gpio for purposes other than I2C.
 For example, in the pers60 scroll wheel modules included in this repository, SDA and SCL are used for the scroll wheel encoder.
-If you decide to do this, the keyboard certification card
+If you decide to do this, the [VIK certification](#VIK-certification) card will be flagged as a failure.
+While this is acceptable, it means that your module will not work with a fair number of keyboards, since many use I2C.

 ### Microcontroller selection